 - There is no SD card supplied.

-If you’re looking for a dash cam that you can easily set up and forget about, the Garmin Dash Cam Mini is the way to go.
+If you’re looking for the best dash cam under $100 that you can easily set up and forget about, the Garmin Dash Cam Mini is the way to go.
 This camera is roughly the size of a car key and attaches to the back of your mirror, or anywhere else you like.
 There is no back screen, so you cannot see what the camera is capturing, but the 140-degree field of vision is large enough to capture anything in the approximate direction the camera is looking.
 Of course, 140 degrees is barely acceptable in this category, but it is allowed nonetheless.